sparksinfosec/redhat-certs/objectives_study_guide.md

         * podman inspect (shows container or image details)
         * podman pull (pulls an image from the registry)
         * podman exec (executes a command in a running container)
+            * podman exec mycontainer uname -r (run the uname command in the container)
+            * podman exec -it mycontainer /bin/bash (connect to the bash shell within a container)
         * podman rm (removes a container)
     * skopeo (additional information needed)
         * skopeo inspect image (inspect remote images)